Adaptive Safety-Critical Control for a Class of Nonlinear Systems with Parametric Uncertainties: A Control Barrier Function Approach: Simulation

 where $x\in\R$ is the state and $u\in\R$ is the control input.
 The function $f_u=\cos(x)$ is unknown in the controller design; we choose the bounds of $f_u$ as $f_u\in[-2,2]$ such that Assumption \ref{assump:0} holds.
 The true values of the parameters $\theta_1=\theta_2=2,\lambda_1=1,\lambda_2=2$ are unknown in the controller design; we choose the bounds of these parameters as $\theta_1,\theta_2,\la_1,\la_2\in [-10,10]$ such that Assumption \ref{assump:1} holds.
 Note that loose bounds of the unknown parameters and the function are chosen deliberately.
 It is easy to verify that Assumption \ref{assump:2} is satisfied with $b=0.5$.
 We choose the safe set as $\C=\{x: h(x)\geq 0\}$ where $h(x)=x-1$, that is, we aim to make $x(t)\geq 1$ for all $t\geq 0$.
 The initial condition of \eqref{example1} is chosen as $x(0)=2$, the reference trajectory is selected as $x_d=3\sin(t)$ and the nominal control $u_d$ is designed via feedback linearization.

 First, we demonstrate the performance of the safe controller obtained from \eqref{cbfnlp1}.
-We choose the nominal values of the unknown parameters $\theta_1^0 = \theta_2^0=\la_2^0 = 0,\la_1^0=0.5$, which result in $\bar\mu=\bar\nu=15$, and positive constants $\ep_1=\ep_2=0.001,\ga^\theta=550,\ga^\la=300,\ga=800$ and $\hat \mu(0)=\hat\nu(0)=0.1$.
-One can verify that Condition (iv) of Theorem \ref{theorem1} holds with the given initial condition, and Condition (ii) of Theorem \ref{theorem1} holds because $\Psi_1=\la_1^0+\la_2^0x^2 = 0.5> 0$ for any $x\in\C$, which implies that $K_{BF}\neq \emptyset$.
+The nominal values of the unknown parameters are $\theta_1^0 = \theta_2^0=\la_2^0 = 0,\la_1^0=0.5$, such that Condition (ii) of Theorem \ref{theorem1} holds because $\Psi_1=\la_1^0+\la_2^0x^2 = 0.5\neq 0$ for any $x\in\C$, which implies that $K_{BF}\neq \emptyset$.
+Other control parameters are selected such that Condition (iv) of Theorem \ref{theorem1} holds.
 Therefore, all conditions of Theorem \ref{theorem1} are satisfied.
-Applying the safe controller obtained from \eqref{cbfnlp1}, the state evolution of the closed-loop system is shown as the blue line in Figure \ref{fig:1}(a).
-One can observe that safety is always guaranteed (i.e., the state does not cross the safety boundary represented by the dashed red line) in the presence of parameter uncertainties and the reference trajectory is well-tracked within the safe set.
-The evolution of the control input is shown as the blue line in Figure \ref{fig:1}(b).
+Applying the safe controller obtained from \eqref{cbfnlp1}, the state evolution of the closed-loop system is shown as the blue line in Figure \ref{fig:1}.
+Then, we consider the aCBF-NLP-based safe controller combined with the data-driven approach.
+We assume that $f_u$ has a Lipschitz constant $L=1$ and a dataset of 10 points is given.
+Applying the data-driven augmented, aCBF-NLP-based safe controller, the state evolution of the closed-loop system is shown as the pink line in Figure \ref{fig:1}.